noelwelsh/noelwelsh.com/posts/2020-07-05-what-and-why-fp.md

 To me the most useful evidence of the effectiveness of functional programming is that industry is adopting functional programming en masse.
 Consider, say, the widespread and growing adoption of Typescript and React.
 If we are to argue that FP as embodied by Typescript or React has no value we are also arguing that the thousands of Javascript developers who have switched to using them are deluded.
 At some point this argument becomes untenable.

 This doesn't mean we'll all be using Haskell in five years.
 More likely we'll see something like the shift to object-oriented programming of the nineties: Smalltalk was the paradigmatic example of OO, but it was more familiar languages like C++ and Java that brought OO to the mainstream.
-In the case of FP this probably means languages like Scala, Swift, Kotlin, and Rust, mainstream languages like Javascript and Java continuing to adopt more FP features.
+In the case of FP this probably means languages like Scala, Swift, Kotlin, or Rust, and mainstream languages like Javascript and Java continuing to adopt more FP features.

 ## Final Words